 How to practice conversation?

 “I am most motivated to learn phrases that are often used in real life, the useful language”

 To come up with captivating conversation, we had many rounds of speed tests with people.
-We iterate our design to encourage users speak more, and continue the conversation in a natural flow.
+We iterate our design to encourage users speak more, continue the conversation in a natural flow.

 How to introduce the features in a conversation flow?